ihsaan-ullah/codabench-leaderboard-fetch/README.md

 python3 run_leaderboard_pipeline.py
 ```

-Note: You can skip one of the scripts by updating `config.py` or you can totally skip this entry point step and run the scripts individually.
+NOTE: You can skip one of the scripts by updating `config.py` or you can totally skip this entry point step and run the scripts individually.
 See the next steps below.

 ## 1. Fetch Leaderboard Results
 This script uses the credentials configured in `.env` file to login to Codabench to get Auth Token.
 It then uses the config variables from `config.py` and Auth Token to fetch the leaderboard entries.
 The script saves the leaderboard result in a json file.